-Email: smithb@waterlooschools.org
+Email:botchwayk@waterlooschools.org

-Dear Student and Parents,
+Dear Student and Parents.

 High school is a critical time in a student's life.
 It's a transitional time when students are finishing their PK-12 learning experience and preparing to enter the next phase of their lives.
-As students prepare for life after high school, they know they'll experience opportunities and challenges their whole lives.
+Students are preparing for the opportunities and challenges they will experience their whole lives.
 They'll need to think globally, whether they stay in the Cedar Valley or choose a career across the United States or around the world.
-Our goal is to ensure students have limit-less choices in their future by providing a spectrum of programs, opportunities and services.
+Our goal is to ensure students have limitless choices in their future by providing a spectrum of programs, opportunities and services.